HiggstonRainbird/AoC-2022/README.md

 They all glow like and grow to the sky.
 But though others would see this as winning,
 I'm too faint of heart for it.
 Not I.

+### [Day 24](https://www.adventofcode.com/2022/day/24): Through the Wind and Snow

+"Hurry, hasten,
+Put your face in
+To the basin!

+Litle twister
+Leaves a blister -
+Move it, mister!"

+"We evade it!
+Almost paid it,
+But we made it."

+"But my candy
+Would be dandy:
+Fetch it, Randy!"

+I retreated
+And completed,
+But I'll eat it,

+Either now or
+When I'm dour
+In an hour.